 The Faculty of Economics and Administration is a bilateral partner of many universities all around the world.
 As far as the admission process is concerned, students need to follow the application process at their home university.
 For more information contact the international relation's office at your university.

 If you have already gone successfully through the application process and have been nominated, please see the website of Centre for International Cooperation who is in charge of the programme administration.

 CEEPUS (Central European Exchange Program for University Students) was designed to increase student mobility in the Central European region.

-Your application needs to be submitted via CEEPUS webpage - www.ceepus.info.
+If you would like to apply, please submit the application officialy via CEEPUS webpage - www.ceepus.info.
 Please register at the webpage and fill in the application.
-The Vice-dean for external affairs Mr. Petr Smutný will evaluate your documentation and decide about your admission.
+The Vice-dean for international relations Mr. Petr Smutný will evaluate your documentation and decide about your admission.

 Once you are accepted and have the scholarship confirmed, we will provide you with further instructions regarding the learning agreement, accommodation and other administrative steps necessary prior to your arrival.